Summer Farro Salad with Lemon Vinaigrette

 This summer farro salad with lemon vinaigrette is full of flavor and color.
 It’s also an easy way to enjoy farro, a delicious whole grain.

 After all, farro works surprisingly well in cold salads like this one.
 Simply follow our guide on how to cook farro, then chill it in the refrigerator.
-Once cooled, toss it with berries, grape tomatoes, spinach, and red onion for a satisfying meal.
+Once cooled, toss it with blueberries, grape tomatoes, spinach, and red onion for a satisfying and fiber-packed meal.

 This recipe also explains how to make a lemon vinaigrette from scratch.
-The dressing is perfectly tangy and bright, which is perfect for a summer dish.
+The dressing is perfectly tangy and bright, which is perfect for summer meals.

 Key Ingredients